-The Appendix, Dog: Flotation Solutions and Parasitic Elements (in a separate booklet), reports the schemes that show the most efficient FS for the most common parasitic elements eliminated with dog faeces.
+The Appendix: Flotation Solutions and Parasitic Elements (in a separate booklet), reports the schemes that show the most efficient FS for the most common parasitic elements eliminated with faeces from different herbivorous species.

 The Flotac techniques are designed for use by researchers, and all laboratory technicians who need highly accurate and precise results, where such results are more important than the simplicity or cost of the technique chosen.